ericyewang/ericyewang.github.io/_posts/2015-07-18-matrix-operation-tricks-in-r.md

 ---
 layout: post
-title: Matrix Dimension Tricks in R
+title: Matrix Operation Tricks in R
 ---

-In this post I wanna share some **R** tricks on correctly specifying the dimension of a matrix.
-Probably most of the data analytics projects in **R** involve playing with a lot of matrices, and carelessness on specifying the dimensions of these matrices might very likely result in the "<font color="red">non-conformable arguments</font>" error.
-However, generating an error isn't the worst case.
-At least you can locate the bug and with enough amount of time you should still be able to fix it.
-In the worst scenario, your algorithm will generate the wrong thing without any error or warning messages.
-Let's start with the following example
+I wanna share some **R** tricks on matrix operations.
+Carelessness in matrix manipulation might very likely result in the "<font color="red">non-conformable arguments</font>" error.
+However, you are still very lucky if your **R** program is terminated and generates a error message.
+At least you can locate the bug and with enough amount of time you should be able to fix it.
+I will share with you some **R "trapps"**.
+These **"trapps"** might remain invisible even to the experienced **R** users.
+Worse is, they will not generate any errors hence are extremely hard to be targeted during debugging.
+I have encountered such **"trapps"** several times and it took me forever long to figure out what is wrong. i hope the tricks I am sharing with you can help avoid such **"trapps"**.
+Let's start with an simlified example.

-### Can you tell what is wrong?
+### Can you find the trap?

 In this example, $$\boldsymbol{X}\in\Re^{n\times p}$$ is a design matrix for 5 units with 3 covariates.
 These 5 units fall into 3 groups and the algorithm tends to calculate $$\boldsymbol{X}^{T}\boldsymbol{X}$$ for each group.